 Lisa joined Venable after five years as an attorney with the IRS Office of Chief Counsel, National Office, where she concentrated on qualified plan issues under examination and in litigation.
 Her responsibilities included advising the IRS Tax Exempt and Government Entities Division, IRS appeals officers, and IRS agents.
 She worked extensively on litigation regarding plan disqualification, partial termination, prohibited transactions, and worker classification issues.
 Lisa also has a background as an underwriter for directors and officers liability and ERISA fiduciary liability insurance.

-Lisa a former chair of the Subcommittee on Self-Correction, Determination Letters and Other Administrative Practices of the ABA Tax Section, Employee Benefits Committee, in which she interfaced directly with IRS and DOL officials on issues related to retirement plan administration, regulatory compliance, and government enforcement initiatives.
+Lisa is a former chair of the Subcommittee on Self-Correction, Determination Letters and Other Administrative Practices of the ABA Tax Section, Employee Benefits Committee, in which she interfaced directly with IRS and DOL officials on issues related to retirement plan administration, regulatory compliance, and government enforcement initiatives.